UCL/RCPSTrainingMaterials/SWCShell/intro_to_shell.md

 * Create the directory tree in one line only: work/experiment/results/report

+* Copy the entire work directory to work_copy

-* Delete all directory trees created in one single command without explicit reference to any of the directory and file names except "work".
+* Delete the entire work_copy directory in one single command without explicit reference to any of the directory and file names except "work_copy".

 File properties
 ---------------